sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

 ``PHPUnit\Framework\Attributes\UsesFunction`` (or using the :ref:`@covers <appendixes.annotations.covers>` or
-:ref:`@uses <appendixes.annotations.uses>` annotations) will be considered risky when this check is enabled.
+:ref:`@uses <appendixes.annotations.uses>` annotations) will be considered risky when this check is enabled and the size of the test is either small or unknown.

 Furthermore, by setting ``requireCoverageMetadata="true"`` in PHPUnit's :ref:`XML configuration file <appendixes.configuration>`, a test can be considered